SowndaryaNM/VTU_Internship/Scenarios/Scenario1.md

 The organization needs a **centralized, automated Sales Intelligence System** that transforms raw transactional data into actionable insights and forward-looking forecasts.

-You have **2 weeks** to deliver a working internal analytics platform.
+You have to deliver a working internal analytics platform.

-Failure is not an option.

 ---